peckb1/advent-of-code/README.md

 * The guarantee for Day08 part 02 that you can find one of [2, 3, 5] and [0, 6, 9] and the other unknowns can be ignored

-* Keeping track of the sinle index as I parsed through the bit string for Day16
+* Keeping track of the single index as I parsed through the bit string for Day16

 ## Takeaways